zonca/zonca.github.io-source/content/2017-10-25-compile-software-singularity.md

-Title: How to build Singularity images on a Supercomputer
+Title: How to modify Singularity images on a Supercomputer
 Date: 2017-11-06 18:00
 Author: Andrea Zonca
 Tags: singularity, hpc, Comet
-Slug: build-singularity-images
+Slug: modify-singularity-images

 ## Introduction